GhibliField/CommemorativeCoin-Assistant/README.md

 3. Browse the BOC's subscription website and click the bookmark button on the bookmarks bar and ...
 4. You can click the name on the right and his/her credential number and mobile number will be insert to corresponding widget automatically.

+**Attention: According to the risk control rules, you'd better not to use ONE phone number for subscriptions more than 5 times.**
 **See [here]() for more operation detail and effect.**

 ### Contribution